chiayolin/dotfiles/README.md

 the machine.
-And based upon the result, for instance, `strap.sh` will look for `archey.darwin` if the machine is running macOS or `archey.ubuntu` if the operating system is Ubuntu and etc. Every file under each subdirectory is just a regular shell script.
-Therefore, write them as you would write any other shell scripts that automate the process of installing a package.
+And based upon the result, for instance, `strap.sh` will look for `archey.darwin` if the machine is running macOS or `archey.ubuntu` if the operating system is Ubuntu and etc. Every file under each subdirectory is just a regular shell script that automates the process of installing a package.

 ## Author